Fulfillment Center or Warehouse? Choose the Right One for Your Business

-Similar to a warehouse, a fulfilment center is also a large building that stores inventory for a business.
+Similar to a warehouse, a fulfilment center is also a large building that stores the inventory for a business.
 However, it serves various other purposes as well.
 A fulfilment center stores items for short periods before the product is shipped out, unlike warehouses where products are stored for a longer duration.
-These centers work with retailers, eCommerce companies, corporations, etc. to fulfil B2B and B2C orders.
+These centers work with retailers, eCommerce companies, corporations, etc., to fulfil B2B and B2C orders.

 Fulfillment centers can cater to both B2B orders, i.e. the high volume of product that is sent to a big-box retailer, as well as a B2C order, which is shipped directly to an individual’s residence.

 It is best for eCommerce sellers to outsource their fulfilment, as it includes everything starting from inventory management to negotiating rates with shippers.
 Outsourcing order fulfillment processes to a 3PL can make it easier to manage inventory, improve customer service, and save the seller’s time to focus on strategic tasks.

 Fulfillment centers are always working around the clock to process, pack, and ship orders to customers.
 Besides, they receive shipments of inventory, have people picking items, packing up boxes, and labelling shipments and orders, ship out fulfilled orders and handle returns.
 Because of that, fulfillment centers are equipped with the best technology for processing orders, managing inventory, organizing transportation, and similar tasks.

 Why do you need a Fulfillment Center for your Business?

 A fulfilment company typically ties up with multiple shipping carriers.
 Since a fulfillment center operates to fulfil direct-to-consumer orders as soon as they are placed, they need shipping carriers to pick up shipments at least daily.
-It ensures orders are delivered to consumers in time and faster as promised.
+It ensures orders are delivered to consumers on time and faster than promised.

 Enhanced Focus on Core Business Operations

-While packing boxes and shipping customer orders are essential for satisfying consumer expectations, they are the tasks that can be outsourced easily.
-Entrepreneurs and eCommerce store managers have an unending to-do list; therefore, they must stay focused on the tasks that only they can do, which will help them scale business and increase revenue.
+While packing boxes and shipping customer orders are essential for satisfying consumer expectations, they are tasks that can be outsourced easily.
+Entrepreneurs and eCommerce store managers have an unending to-do list; therefore, they must stay focused on the tasks that only they can do, which will help them scale their business and increase revenue.

 Automated Warehousing and Order Fulfillment